PierreSenellart/provsql/doc/source/user/studio.rst

 ^^^^^^^^^^^^^^^^^

-The toolbar's :guilabel:`Provenance scheme` selector is the notebook's default (the same three-way switch as the query box, see `Per-query toggles`_); each SQL cell can override it with the small :fa:`sliders-h` scheme chip in its actions, cycled per cell and honoured at run time.
+The toolbar's :guilabel:`Provenance scheme` selector is the notebook's default (the same four-way switch as the query box, see `Per-query toggles`_); each SQL cell can override it with the small :fa:`sliders-h` scheme chip in its actions, cycled per cell and honoured at run time.